fpip/website/_posts/2013/rackspace.md

 briefly tried renaming files from .ogg to .oga in both Cyberduck and the web interface in the hopes that changing the extension would cause the MIME type to be re-detected; when that failed I was forced to reupload all of our ogg audio with .oga extensions.
-This is probably the single crappiest aspect of my overall Rackspace experience; but now I know, and [knowing is half the battle][halfthebattle].
+This is probably the single worst annoyance of my overall Rackspace experience; but now I know, and [knowing is half the battle][halfthebattle].